-- Dungeons & Dragons is stuffed full of these such as the bonedrinkers which, funnily enough, drink their enemies' bones.
+- The game is stuffed full of these such as the bonedrinkers which, funnily enough, drink their enemies' bones.
 Inverted with the Chuul, which eats everything except for the brain, which is toxic to them.
 Mind Flayers, who play this straight, keep them as pets to throw brainless corpses to.

 - In Vampire: The Masquerade, this is the clan Flaw of the Ventrue.
 Being of such refined taste and upbringing, they can only partake of blood that comes from a certain kind of subject.
 This varies from Ventrue to Ventrue, with such "tastes" including virgins, gay men, priests, etc.

 - In the successor game, Vampire: The Requiem, this quality leaves the Ventrue (in favor of a whole different Flaw), but shows up in some of the bloodlines; the Mekhet clan's Morbus (can only gain sustenance from those with a disease) and Brothers of Ypres (can only gain sustenance from blood that is tainted; they prefer poisons, but disease, drugs and radiation all count), and the Daeva clan's Anvari (gain less nourishment if they drink from people who aren't high on narcotics — the blood must be tainted with opiates to have its full effectiveness for them).

 - Deadlands features plenty of monsters that prefer specific bits and pieces of people.
 One character even invokes this trope in the After the End sequel when talking about intelligence gathering.
 It boils down to "if a monster's been eating spleens, you better know the whole situation, or you'll be minus one spleen."